Your Options for Keeping Nick Jr When You Ditch Your Cable

 Sling TV

 Sling TV is cool because they take a modular view of channel bundling.
 You pick a small base plan, and if you want more, you add what you want.
-In the case of Nick Jr, you can get either Sling Orange or Sling Blue — they both provide it for $40.00/month.
-Save 50% on Sling TV now!
+In the case of Nick Jr, you can get either Sling Orange or Sling Blue — they both provide it for $45.99/month.

 If that’s not enough, you can add the Kids Extra, which includes ducktv, NickToons, TeenNick, and more for $6/mo additional.
 Or, if you prefer, you can add either or both of Sling’s premium channels with a preschool focus: Hopster and PlayKids ($5/mo each).